Mayonnaise Recipe

 Storage

-You’ll want to make this in small batches of this basic recipe due to the lack of preservatives and eggs.
-Mayonnaise you buy at your local grocery store has different ingredients than homemade – and these “additives” extend the shelf life of mayonnaise.
+• Make this in small batches of this basic recipe due to the lack of preservatives.
+Mayonnaise you buy at your local grocery store has “additives” that extend the shelf life of mayonnaise.
 This basic mayonnaise recipe will be safe to eat for up to 7 days when refrigerated properly.

-Do not freeze your own homemade mayonnaise or store-bought – the egg yolks don’t like it.
+• Do not freeze your homemade or store-bought mayonnaise- the egg yolks don’t like it.

 Mayonnaise in blue and white decorative bowl.